Explosion at Ariana Grande concert: What we know and what we don’t know

-A blast on Monday night at a concert in the English city of Manchester where U.S. singer Ariana Grande had been performing left at least 19 people dead and about 50 injured in what British police said was being treated as a terrorist incident.
+A blast on Monday night at a concert in the English city of Manchester where U.S. singer Ariana Grande had been performing left at least 19 people dead and more than 50 injured in what British police are treating as a terrorist incident.

 What we know:

-- Police have confirmed that at least 19 people were killed in an explosion at Manchester Arena in northern England, where singer Ariana Grande was performing
+- Police have confirmed that at least 19 people were killed in an explosion at Manchester Arena in northern England, where singer Ariana Grande was performing.

-- Approximately 50 people were injured
+- More than 50 people were injured.

-- The explosion reportedly happened as the concert was finishing and fans were exiting the arena
+- The explosion reportedly happened as the concert was finishing and fans were exiting the arena.

-- The cause of the explosion is officially unknown, but British authorities are treating the incident as a terrorist incident
+- The cause of the explosion is officially unknown, but British authorities are treating the incident as a terrorist incident.

-- Two U.S. officials say a suicide bomber is suspected of carrying out the explosion
+- Two U.S. officials said that initial signs pointed to a suicide bomber being responsible for the blast.

-- Singer Ariana Grande is confirmed to be safe and unharmed, tweeting that she is “broken” about the incident
+- Singer Ariana Grande is confirmed to be safe and unharmed, tweeting that she is “broken” about the incident.

-- British Prime Minister Theresa May a meeting of the country’s top security committee at 9 a.m (0800 GMT), and has suspended campaigning for the upcoming June election
+- British Prime Minister Theresa May is holding a crisis response meeting with the country’s top security committee at 9 a.m (0800 GMT)

+- Britain is currently in the midst of an election campaign but both Ms. May and Opposition Leader Jeremy Corbyn announced that they would suspend campaigning.

-- Canada officials have expressed concern and solidarity with the British people
+- Canadian officials have expressed concern and solidarity with the British people.

 What happened: